-LAG returns a value from a period in the past.
+LAG returns a value from a preceding position within the specified dimension.

 You could use LAG to calculate how this month's earnings compare to last year's monthly earnings.

-LAG(Value to offset, Offset amount, Substitute value [, Non-positive behavior])
+LAG(Value to offset, Offset amount, Substitute value [, Non-positive behavior, List])

 ArgumentData TypeDescription